.NET 8 is coming and if you were looking for a sign to migrate your monolith applications to microservices this is it.

 The good news is, there’s no rush to do this today.
 You have time to properly plan this out and build your microservices while still utilizing and maintaining your monoliths.

 That’s a difficult question to answer.
 How difficult is cooking?
 All you need to do is chop some food and apply heat, right?

 The biggest hurdle you and many other IT organizations will face in this migration is not necessarily the re-writing – but more the re-learning.
 You and your team are a well-oiled IT machine.
 Chances are you have a (combined) century’s worth of experience working with Web Forms at a much slower cadence.

 Switching to Blazor or Razor requires your team to re-learn a whole new style of the development pipeline.

 The great news is with the right tool, much of this stress can be reduced through automation.
 BuildMaster pipelines let you build a repeatable release process by defining the servers and environments that your builds will be deployed to, as well as the manual and automatic approvals required at each stage of the process.

 A basic web application might use a pipeline with only two stages (testing and production), and simply deploy to a different folder on the same server.
 Another application may require a dozen stages, each with multiple targets that go to different environments, and all sorts of automatic and human approvals to meet compliance requirements.

 An added bonus of using BuildMaster is that it will also work with your current monoliths.
 What that means is that you get the best of both worlds.
 Your IT organization is able to keep your web forms for a bit longer while smoothly and efficiently transitioning to microservices.

-With any big shift in technology there are growing pains.
-But using a build-automation tools like BuildMaster will seriously reduce those pains and allow your organization the comfort of the old while transitioning to the new.
+With any big shift in technology, there are growing pains.
+But using build-automation tools like BuildMaster will seriously reduce those pains and allow your organization the comfort of the old while transitioning to the new.